telerik/reporting-docs/embedding-reports/display-reports-in-applications/winui-3-desktop-application/overview.md

 * [Integrating the WPF Report Viewer With REST Service]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/wpf-application/how-to-use-wpf-report-viewer-with-rest-service%})
 * [Integrating the WPF Report Viewer With Report Server]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/wpf-application/how-to-use-wpf-report-viewer-with-report-server%})

+You may set the ReportSource of the WinUI Viewer as explained in the WinUI sections of the article [Setting ReportSource to Report Viewers]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/how-to-set-reportsource-for-report-viewers%}).

 ## Known Limitations

 Currently the WinUI Report Viewer does not provide the following functionalities: